Natfan/work/btec/14/2/writeup.md

 * Preferences
 * Quit

 As you can see, this is a vast amount of options and functions to choose from.
 This allows the user to perform many more actions than if they did not have a menu, and the preferences settings allows the user to customize their experience as much as they want.
 Menus would be much harder to write in an imperative language as the developer would not be able to display the menu on button presses, such as clicking on `File -> Open` and also having the ability to press `C-o`.
-This means that menus are useful and should be used by developers that want to give users larger amount of functionality while still kepping a simple, clean user experience, or UX.
+This means that menus are useful and should be used by developers that want to give users larger amount of functionality while still keeping a simple, clean user experience, or UX.

 ### Debugging
-Debugging is highly useful to developers as it allows them to step through code and see where errors are occuring.
+Debugging is highly useful to developers as it allows them to step through code and see where errors are occurring.
+This allows developers to spend less time bug fixing and more time coding, meaning that their time is used more efficiently.
+Most Integrated Development Environments, or IDEs, have their own debugging tools built in, such as underlining or otherwise highlighting code that is syntactically incorrect.
+Debugging can also be found when executing the code in the form of StackTraces where the developer is shown the position and time of their code's failure, meaning that they can go out of their way to fix it.

 ### Variables